Mithun1508/ChatGPT-Count-down-Clock/README.md

-# build a simple yet useful web app — a countdown clock that a user can interact with.
-Here's the kicker: we'll only use chatGPT + Replit.
+# Built a simple useful web Application — A countdown clock that a user can interact with.
+Here's the kicker:

- We’ll be using two tools to build this app.
+ Will be using two tools to build this app.

 1) # ChatGPT